SalimHass/data-structures-and-algorithms/tree_intersection/tree_intersection.md

 ## Approach & Efficiency
-in this challenge i used a recursive function to traverce through the tree , and for each node check if the nodes values are equal and then append the value to a list
+in this challenge i used a recursive function to traverce through the tree , and for each node check if the nodes values are equal if the nodes values are equal i used hashtable and set the value to the table , finally i will return the keys of this table
 ## BigO:
 time: n
 space:n